top of page

 Current Research

-(1) Adsorption behavior and reactivity of biomolecules at the air-seawater interface
+(2) Reactivity of biomolecules at the air-seawater interface and in aerosols

 The sea surface microlayer (SML) and airborne microdroplets are enriched with marine biomolecules and organic compounds.
 The chemistry and reactivity of these microdroplets influence fundamental environmental processes, with implications for human health and marine ecosystems.
 My research examines how biomolecules such as DNA and proteins interact and react at the air–seawater interface, both with and without marine surfactants.
-I use a combination of techniques, including infrared reflectance absorption spectroscopy (IRRAS) coupled with a Langmuir trough, ATR-FTIR, tensiometry, O-PTIR, Brewster Angle Microscopy (BAM), and AFM-IR.
 Through collaborations, we also explore these systems using molecular dynamic simulations to gain deeper mechanistic insights.

 Picture1.png